afabijanska/nanotube_project/README.md

 This repository contains code used to support the analysis of wetting dynamics inside nanotubes in the manuscript:
-"Capturing atomic wetting dynamics in real time" by George T. Tebbutt, Christopher S. Allen, Mohsen Danaie, Anna Fabijańska, Barbara M. Maciejewska, Nicole Grobert
+"Capturing atomic wetting dynamics in real time" by George T. Tebbutt, Christopher S. Allen, Anna Fabijańska, Barbara M. Maciejewska, Nicole Grobert

 Purpose: